shm-sh/shm-sh/README.md

 - 👋 Hi, I’m Shaurya Modi.
 - 👀 I’m currently a Senior Undergrad at MNNIT Allahabad, India.
 - 🌱 I’m currently learning Business Analysis, Business, Consultancy and Biotechnology.
-- 💞️ I’m looking to collaborate on any interesting ideas/ Projects that I you are interested in.
+- 💞️ I'm open to collaborating on any exciting ideas or projects you have in mind!
 - 📫 Do connect with me on linkedin: https://www.linkedin.com/in/shauryamodi/.

 <!---